Transparent Cross-Team Decision Making using RFCs

 Observable positive effects:

-a open asynchronous communication method that works well across multiple teams and geos
+- a open asynchronous communication method that works well across multiple teams and geographies

 The RFC approach also has risk that we want to call out: